zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_release_android.md

 - Online education: The teacher shares a currently playing video with the students during an online class.
 - Live sports: The broadcaster shares the live sports with the audience during his/her live broadcast.
 - Pseudo live broadcast: Share or publish the video recorded by the broadcaster in advance to the audience.

+## v1.1.2

+v1.1.2 was released on Jun 15, 2020.

+New features and improvements are as follows:
+- Added support for the X86_64 architecture.
+- Added support for using MediaPlayer Kit C++ APIs.
+- Optimized the structure of the MediaPlayer Kit package.

 ## v1.1.1